tguerin/mines-android-exercises/README.md

-# Start activity
+# Start activity for result

-In the MainActivity fix the todo.
+Fix the todos in MainActivity and NewActivity.
 Then launch the application.

-Hint : same hint as permissions exercise